Trent Copeland: Cricket

 Copeland made his Test debut for Australia in Galle, Sri Lanka, he had his baggy Green cap presented to him by Doug Walters.
 He picked up the wicket of Sri Lankan opener Tillakaratne Dilshan, whose wicket he would claim twice more in 5 innings.
 He scored a vital 23* in the second innings of his debut Test, achieving the fourth-highest score in the innings.
 He took 6 wickets at an economical run return, retained his place in the squad for tour of South Africa two months later but Ryan Harris was selected to play ahead of him in the first test and the 18 year old Pat Cummins made his test debut in the second test as Harris was injured.
 Copeland was the 12th man and occasionally fielded as the substitute.
 This was his last involvement in an Australian national team as he was not included in any squad for the Australian summer of 2011/10 as the selectors picked James Pattinson and Mitchell Starc to debut alongside Peter Siddle & Nathan Lyon in the bowling attack with Ben Cutting in the squad but not playing.
 Copeland did not make any appearances for Australia in the 20 or 50 over short formats.

 In 2018, Copeland joined the Seven Network as an analyst for the network's Test cricket coverage, after having previously done radio commentary with ABC Radio Grandstand.

 Copeland hosted 7Mate's coverage of the 2020 Tokyo Olympics.

 As of January 2025, Copeland is general manager of the Sydney Thunder.

 Personal life

 Copeland is married to former Australian Diamonds netballer, Kimberlee Green.

-During his early years in Sydney, Copeland studied sports management at the Australian College of Physical Education and, later, did a Masters in International Sports Management at Southern Cross University.
+During his early years in Sydney, Copeland studied sports management at the Australian College of Physical Education and, later, did a master's degree in International Sports Management at Southern Cross University.